basho/basho_docs/source/languages/en/riak/ops/advanced/runtime.md

 ## Processes

-Riak logs warnings related to busy operating system processes and garbage collection.
+Riak will log warnings related to busy operating system processes and garbage collection.
 You can specify the conditions in which warnings are triggered using the following parameters:

 Parameter | Description | Default
 :---------|:------------|:-------